Constructing Coherently G-invariant Modules: Schur Algebras of Reductive Monoid

 \begin{proposition}{\cite[Proposition 3.2]{Dy}} If $G$ admits a graded polynomial representation theory, then

 \end{proposition}

-It is well-known that the semisimplicity of $\phi_d(G)$ is equivalent to complete reducibility of $V^{\otimes d}$ as $G$-module.
-So $\phi_d(G)$ is semisimple if $G$ is reductive.
-Combined with a monoid analogue of the Peter-Weyl theorem \cite[Proposition 13]{R}, we have that
+It is well-known that the semisimplicity of $\op{span}(\phi_d(G))$ is equivalent to complete reducibility of $V^{\otimes d}$ as $G$-module.
+So $\op{span}(\phi_d(G))$ is semisimple if $G$ is reductive.
+We have the following monoid analogue of the Peter-Weyl theorem.

 \begin{lemma} As $G$-bimodule algebras, $S(G,d)\cong\bigoplus_{\rho}\End(V_\rho)$, where $\rho$ runs through all irreducible degree $d$ polynomial representations of $G$.
 So if $G$ admits a graded polynomial representation theory, then as $G$-bimodule algebras,